• Skip to primary navigation

 What is toum?

-Toum (pronounced "Toom") is a fluffy, savory, whipped Lebanese garlic sauce used as a condiment.
+Toum is a fluffy, savory, whipped Lebanese garlic sauce that can be used as a dip or condiment.
 The best way to describe Toum is that it is like an eggless mayonnaise where the emulsifier is garlic, rather than egg.
 It is a diabetic-friendly, vegan-friendly, vampire repellant and tasty snack you definitely must try.

 Why eat toum if you are diabetic?